Joint Receiver Design for Integrated Sensing and Communications: Introduction

 \IEEEPARstart{W}{ith} decades of developments, wireless networks are now heading to the next generations, i.e., 5G-Advanced (5G-A) and 6G.
 On one hand, plenty of emerging 5G-A and 6G applications such as vehicle-to-everything (V2X) and smart city, require both communication function and radio sensing ability \cite{2}.
 On the other hand, sensing and communication (S\&C) systems are evolving towards higher frequency bands and larger antenna arrays, resulting in striking similarities in both hardware architecture and signal processing \cite{1}.
 Owing to both the technical trends and commercial demands, Integrated Sensing and Communications (ISAC) is regarded as a promising technology for the next-generation wireless networks, and has received extensive research attention from both industry and academia.

 Most of the existing ISAC signal processing approaches focus on the designs at the transmitter side, namely, ISAC beamforming and waveform design \cite{18} \cite{6}.
 Nevertheless, there is very limited literature that deals with receive signal processing for ISAC systems.
 In general, an ISAC receiver should be able to decode useful information from the communication signal, and at the same time estimate the state of the targets / the target-related parameters from the echoes.
-The two tasks are likely to occur simultaneously, which results in severe mutual interference and impose challenges in ISAC system designs.
-Indeed, simultaneous communication data decoding and target sensing can be modeled as a joint detection and estimation problem, which has been investigated in the area of statistical inference \cite{11} \cite{12}.
-However, these works may not be applicable to the ISAC receiver design, due to the following reasons.
-First, the detection operation in the existing works is generally based on the Neyman-Pearson criterion, which is rarely considered in the communication symbol decoding.
-Second, most of existing works rely upon the coupling nature of detection and estimation subproblems, which does not hold in ISAC systems in general, given the fact that the communication signals are independent of the target returns in most cases.
+The two tasks are likely to occur simultaneously, which results in severe mutual interference and impose challenges in ISAC system designs. {Indeed, simultaneous communication data decoding and target sensing can be modeled as a joint detection and estimation problem, which has been investigated in the area of statistical inference \cite{11} \cite{12}.
+Nevertheless, applying the methods used in these works to the ISAC receiver design may not be appropriate, due to the fundamental differences between target detection in radar and symbol detection in communication.
+Previous works mainly focused on target detection, which involves determining whether a target is present or absent, and this is typically solved using the Neyman-Pearson criterion as a binary hypothesis testing problem.
+However, in ISAC scenarios, the detection problem is typically communication symbol detection, which involves a multiple hypothesis testing problem and the NP criterion is not commonly used.}

-More relevant to this paper, recent works in \cite{13,14} studied the communication symbol decoding under radar interference, where the specific structures of the radar signals, e.g., constant-modulus and sparsity, are exploited for facilitating the interference removal and symbol detection, which relies on a successive interference cancellation (SIC) method.
-While the SIC method is known to be optimal for communication, in the sense that it achieves the capacity region of the 2-user Gaussian multi-access channel (2-MAC) \cite{tse2005fundamentals}, it remains unclear whether it has analogous merits in an ISAC receiver.
+{More relevant to this paper, recent works in \cite{13,14} studied the communication symbol decoding under radar interference, where the specific structures of the radar signals, e.g., constant-modulus and sparsity, are exploited for facilitating the interference removal and symbol detection, which relies on a interference cancellation (IC) method.
+Although various IC technologies are widely used for multi-user detection in communication receivers and proved to greatly enhance the communication performance \cite{Andrews2005IC}, it remains unclear whether it has analogous merits in an ISAC receiver.}